5 Stock Gainers for Wednesday: BioNTech, VBI Vaccines, Calix

 The Street Quant Rating rates Hecla Mining Company a Hold with a rating score of C-.

-Hecla Mining Company (HL) - Get Report was benefitting from the recent surge in silver prices.
+Hecla Mining (HL) - Get Report was benefiting from the recent surge in silver prices.

 Equinox Gold (EQX) - Get Report shares were climbing Wednesday in response to climbing gold prices.